Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 - All credentials are managed via environment variables and excluded from version control.
 - Firestore collections are created automatically on first write.
 - Firestore security rules will be updated to restrict access to authenticated users and their own entries.
+- Placeholder voice notes are not persisted until full voice-to-text and saving are implemented.
+- UI/UX improvements are prioritized for accessibility and usability.
 - Memory Bank documentation will be updated after each significant change or upon user request.